-This national park can be explored by walk, bicycles available on rent, cycle-rickshaw and horse cart.
+This national park can be explored by walk, bicycles available for rent, cycle-rickshaw, and horse cart.
 Depending upon your interest in sighting the birds and bird photography 1 day to one week can be easily spent exploring the national park.
 It opens early in the morning and closes by around sunset time.
 There are many hotels and lodges nearby the sanctuary and one within the sanctuary.

-A look up the dry branches of the trees one may be able to spot the Black Winged Kite watching over you.
-The peafowls during sunset fly up the tree branches and park there for safety.
+A lookup the dry branches of the trees one may be able to spot the Black-Winged Kite watching over you.
+The peafowls during sunset fly up to the tree branches and park there for safety.

 Scavengers like the Indian Fox can be seen crossing the path.
 They can be seen assessing the men intruding into their territories.
 Like this one crossed our path after posing for the photograph.

 A variety of birds like Herons, Kingfishers, Cormorants, Eagles, Kites, Parakeets, Pigeons, Cranes, Stilts, Lapwings, Storks, Woodpeckers, Owls, Wagtails, Waterhens, Moorhens, Swamphens, Bulbuls, Babblers, Doves, Duck’s, Egrets, Ibis, and Pelicans can be seen here.
 It helps to carry a field guide on Indian birds to identify them.
 Carry a binocular for a better view of the features of the birds.

 Nilgais are the common antelopes seen at the sanctuary.
 They are seen relishing the lush green grass of the low-lying wetlands.
 Female nilgais are brownish colored, without horns and seen in the small group with juveniles.
 Males are dark greyish in color with sharp small horns mostly seen alone.